liu-qilong/top-ai-conf-scrape/README.md

 ```

 - CVPR, ICCV, ECCV has to be scraped with from each conference's website.
 Publication type (oral/highlight/poster) info has to be scraped from specific pages.
 Therefore , these notebooks are more complex.

+It should be relatively easy to adapt these notebooks to scrape other conferences, as long as they have a similar structure.